ubiquity/ubiquibot/README.md

 yarn
 yarn build (to compile your changes)

 yarn build --watch (to locally auto compile your changes) yarn start:watch

+## It's recommended to split terminals in your IDE while running above input
 ```

 ## Environment Variables